docker-archive/ee-workshop/README.md

 Then do the same with dotnet and you'll have two organizations.
 ![](./images/two_organizations.png)

 6. Now you get to add a repository!
-Still on the java organization, select repositories and then Add repository
+Click on the java organization, select repositories and then Add repository
 ![](./images/add_repository_java.png)

 7. Name the repository `java_web`.